grafana/k6-docs/docs/sources/v0.49.x/using-k6/execution-context-variables.md

 ---
 title: 'Execution context variables'
-excerpt: 'k6/execution module provides the capability to get information about the current test execution state inside the test script'
+description: 'k6/execution module provides the capability to get information about the current test execution state inside the test script'
 weight: 12
 ---